-Proposed Maximum Amount of

-Aggregate Registration

-Title of each Class of Securities to be Registered(1) Offering Price(2)(3) Fee(4)

-Common Stock, \$0.001 par value per share (5) (5)

-Preferred Stock, \$0.001 par value per share (5) (5)

-Warrants (5) (5)

-Debt Securities (5) (5)

-Total \$ 75,000,000 \$ 8,025
+Title of each Class of Securities to be Registered(1) Proposed Maximum Aggregate Offering Price(2)(3) Amount of Registration Fee(4) Common Stock, \$0.001 par value per share (5) (5) Preferred Stock, \$0.001 par value per share (5) (5) Warrants (5) (5) Debt Securities (5) (5) Total \$ 75,000,000 \$ 8,025

-- Previously Paid - There are being registered hereunder such indeterminate number of shares of common stock, such indeterminate number of shares of preferred stock, such indeterminate number of warrants to purchase common stock, and such indeterminate number of debt securities as shall have an aggregate initial offering price not to exceed \$75,000,000.
-It any debt securities are issued at an original issue discount, then the offering price of such debt securities shall be in such greater principal amount as shall result in an aggregate initial offering price not to exceed \$75,000,000, less the aggregate dollar amount of all securities previously issued hereunder.
-Any securities registered hereunder may be sold separately or as units with other securities registered hereunder.
-The securities registered also include such indeterminate amounts and numbers of common stock as may be issued upon conversion of preferred stock or pursuant to the antidilution provisions of any such securities.
-The securities registered also include such indeterminate amounts and numbers of common stock as may be issued upon exercise of warrants or pursuant to the antidilution provisions of any such securities.
-The securities registered also include such indeterminate amounts and numbers of common stock as may be issued upon conversion of or exchange for debt securities that provide for conversion or exchange, upon exercise of warrants or pursuant to the anti-dilution provisions of any such securities. - (2) In United States dollars or the equivalent thereof in any other currency, currency unit or units, or composite currency or currencies - The proposed maximum per unit and aggregate offering prices per class of security will be determined from time to time by the Registrant in connection with the issuance by the Registrant of the securities registered hereunder.
-(3) - (4) Estimated solely for purposes of determining the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - Not required to be included in accordance with General Instruction II.D of Form S-3.
+There are being registered hereunder such indeterminate number of shares of common stock, such indeterminate number of shares of preferred stock, such indeterminate number of warrants to purchase common stock, and such indeterminate number of debt securities as shall have an aggregate initial offering price not to exceed \$75,000,000.
+If any debt securities as shall have an aggregate initial offering price not to exceed \$75,000,000.
+State discount, then the offering price of such debt securities shall have an aggregate initial offering price not to exceed \$75,000,000.
+Exceed \$75,000,000.
+State discount, then the offering price of such debt securities shall be in such greater principal amount as shall result in an aggregate initial offering price not to exceed \$75,000,000.
+Extended and an outlines registered hereunder.
+The securities registered also include such indeterminate amounts and numbers of common stock as may be issued upon exercise of warrants or pursuant to the antidilution provisions of any such securities registered also include such indeterminate amounts of common stock as may be issued upon exercise of warrants or pursuant to the antidilution provisions of any such securities registered also include such indeterminate amounts of common stock as may be issued upon exercise of warrants or pursuant to the antidilution provisions of any such securities registered also include such indeterminate amounts and numbers of common stock as may be issued upon exercise of warrants or pursuant to the antidilution provisions of any such securities registered also include such indeterminate and unbers of common stock and debt securities as may be issue upon conversion of or exchange for debt securities that provide for conversion of exchange, upon exercise of warrants or pursuant to the anti-dilution provisions of any such securities.
+(1)

+(2) In United States dollars or the equivalent thereof in any other currency, currency unit or units, or composite currency or currencies

+The proposed maximum per unit and aggregate offering prices per class of security will be determined from time to time by the Registrant in connection with the issuance by the Registrant of the securities registered hereunder.
+(3)

+(4) Estimated solely for purposes of determining the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.

+Not required to be included in accordance with General Instruction II.D of Form S-3.
+(5)